The-Graft-Project/Graft/README.md

 ---

-**Built by a developer tired of manually SSH-ing into servers to restart containers at 2 AM.**
+**Built by developers tired of installing 500MB web UIs just to deploy a Docker Compose app.**

 If you know Docker Compose and have a server with SSH, you can use Graft.
 That's the whole requirement.
+Your server's CPU and RAM stay focused on your actual applications, not on management software.